Kaustubh-Natuskar/moreThanFAANGM/README.md

-# Good Product Base Companies & start-up's
+# Good Product Based Companies & Startups

 This Repository contains the list of companies(more than FAANG) which you can join!